Gudongyangg/DelaySSAdocs.jl-1/docs/src/algorithms/delaydirect.md

 11. Set $t=t+\Delta$.
 12. Return to Step 2 or quit.

 Remark.
-Notice that in the above pseudo-code, we modified the Step 4. in the orignal algorithm but both are equivalent.
+Notice that in the above pseudo-code, we modified the Step 4 in the orignal algorithm for computational efficiency but both are equivalent.

-## Reference
+## References

 [1] Xiaodong Cai, "Exact stochastic simulation of coupled chemical reactions with delays", The Journal of Chemical Physics 126, 124108(2007).
 [https://doi/10.1063/1.2710253](https://aip.scitation.org/doi/10.1063/1.2710253)